 The five states with the highest number of foreclosures in the past 12 months are Florida (102,000 foreclosures), California (79,000 foreclosures), Michigan (68,000 foreclosures), Texas (53,000 foreclosures) and Georgia (47,000 foreclosures).

 As MarketWatch points out, the states with the highest foreclosure rates are also those where lenders must first go through the court system to transition a borrower into foreclosure.

 The lowest number of foreclosures were in West Virginia (527), Hawaii (466), North Dakota (461), Washington, D.C., (100) and South Dakota (81).

-The state of Utah had a reported 4,105 foreclosures between April 2012 and April 2013, placing it below the national average
+The state of Utah had a reported 4,105 foreclosures between April 2012 and April 2013, placing it below the national average1 comment on this story

 “The shadow of foreclosure and distress continues to fade,” CoreLogic’s chief economist, Dr. Mark Fleming, was quoted as saying in the report.